JulienBrn/BeautifulLogger/README.md

 1. `import logging`
 2. `import beautifullogger`
-3. `beautifullogger.setup_beautiful_logging(logname, logmode, theme)`.
-This creates a default setup where logs are written to file logname in mode logmode.
-Default is "log.txt" and "a" (for append to file).
-This replaces the call to [logging.basicConfig](https://docs.python.org/3/library/logging.html#logging.basicConfig) and works similarly.
-Colors are set by the theme.
-The theme variable can either be set to a local file or to a url.
-Examples of themes are available in the [themes](https://github.com/JulienBrn/BeautifulLogger/tree/main/themes) folder.
-Note that you cannot use the github url directly to load them and should use the rawgithub url instead.
-For example: [https://cdn.githubraw.com/JulienBrn/BeautifulLogger/main/themes/pycharm.json](https://cdn.githubraw.com/JulienBrn/BeautifulLogger/main/themes/pycharm.json).
-To create your own colors, you should be aware that colors and attributes are then fed to [termcolor](https://pypi.org/project/termcolor/), but not all configurations are supported by all terminals.
-To view what is supported in your terminal and how it is displayed, you may use the [testcolors script](https://github.com/JulienBrn/BeautifulLogger/blob/main/tests/testcolors.py).
+3. `beautifullogger.setup(named_params)`.
+If you do not specify any parameters (default configuration), logging output is displayed with colors to your terminal and is also logged in a file named log.txt.
+Parameters will be discussed latter on.
 4. `logger = logging.getLogger(__name__)`.
 This creates a logger with name "__main__" (the relevance of this will be seen latter).
-5. Setup the messages you wish to see with `logger.setLevel(logging.INFO)` (for example).
-See [setLevel](https://docs.python.org/3/library/logging.html#logging.Logger.setLevel) for more information
+5. Setup the messages you wish to see with `beautifullogger.setDisplayLevel(logging.INFO)` (for example).
+See [setLevel](https://docs.python.org/3/library/logging.html#logging.Logger.setLevel) for more information.
+Note that this only changes the messages that are displayed.
+All messages are still logged to log.txt.
 6. Then use the following functions to log messages:
     - `logger.debug(msg)` : for messages to help you debug your code
     - `logger.info(msg)` : for messages that displays info to the user such as progress, extra information of loaded files, ...